kimmyfek/next_rtd/README.md

 - Parser Improvements (J)
   - [x] Parser writes to temp table and replaces instead (J)
   - [ ] Stuttering on parser.parser
+  - Choose one
+	- [ ] Check calendar start-end date, and make sure today falls in that value.
+If not, parse
+	- [ ] Re-Pull data and parse each day at 4am
+  - [ ] Determine which file to download & unzip
   - [ ] Update DB live
   - [ ] Refresh cache on reload
-  - [ ] Determine which file to download
-  - [ ] Parser has logger
+  - [x] Parser has logger
-  - [ ] Check calendar start-end date, and make sure today falls in that value
-  - [ ] Re-Pull data and parse after X duration
-  - [ ] Dynamically pull data based on column position during parsing to deal with RTD columns being not consistent
+  - [x] Dynamically pull data based on column position during parsing to deal with RTD columns being not consistent

 ## Notes
 - Start over button more apparent?